Gal25/OOP-Ex3/README.md

 ## __DiGraph Class:__
-This class implements the interface GraphAlgoInterface.\
+This class implements the interface GraphInterface.\
 This class representing  a directional weight graph.
 Can see the implementation of the graph by using dictionary.\
 That is, all the vertices in the graph are seen under a data structure of a dictionary, and each vertex has edges that go in and out of that vertex (these data can also be seen in a dictionary).In the class can find the functions and their implementation: